HMS Cadmus (1903): Armament

-The class was armed with six 4-inch/25pdr (1ton) quick-firing breech loaders and four 3-pounder quick-firing breech loaders, as well as several machine guns.
+The class was armed with six 4-inch/25-pdr (1ton) quick-firing breechloaders and four 3-pounder quick-firing breechloaders, as well as several machine guns.

 Construction

 Cadmus was laid down at Sheerness Dockyard on 11 March 1902, and launched on 29 April 1903.
 She was commissioned in 1904 for the Far East.

 Service history

 Cadmus started her career on the Australia Station, where she arrived on 13 July 1904; her maiden voyage to Australia was accomplished in record time for a sloop.
 She was refitted at Cockatoo Island Dockyard, Sydney in 1905.

 In May 1905, she was ordered to follow Clio to the China Station and served there for the rest of her career.
 She recommissioned at Hong Kong on 18 October 1912, and remained on the China Station during World War I. In November 1914 she arrived at Direction Island in the Indian Ocean a week after the battle between Emden and Sydney to bury the sailors killed in action.
 She was in Singapore during the Sepoy Mutiny of February 1915, and her crew was involved in capturing the mutineers.
 In 1920, she was listed as "unallocated" at Hong Kong.